SaharAbulikailik/Cellular_Profiling_and_Subtyping_of_Brest_cancer_TME/README.md

    - Use MLP to classify cells as lymphocytes or non-lymphocytes.

 4. **Localize Lymphocytes**
-   - Apply Delaunay triangulation to map lymphocyte distribution.
+   - Apply Delaunay triangulation for lymphocytes localization.

-5. **Cluster Tumors via Consensus Clustering**
+5. **Cluster indecies via Consensus Clustering**
-   - Perform clustering on tumor-level feature frequencies to define subtypes.
+   - Perform clustering on each feature to define high and low values.

 6. **Quantify Feature Frequencies per Tumor**
    - Summarize morphological and expression profiles across tumors.

 7. **Visualize Subtype Patterns**
-   - Generate heatmaps, t-SNE plots, and survival curves for subtype comparison.
+   - Generate heatmaps, t-SNE plots, and Agressiveness curves (Latency and Growth) for subtype comparison.

 ---